Esso17/rag-hybrid-search/README.md

 | `CACHE_TTL_SECONDS` | `3600` | Entry expiration (seconds) |
 | `CACHE_MAX_SIZE` | `1000` | Max entries (LRU eviction after limit) |

-Cache hits return in < 5 ms instead of ~2000 ms. The cache persists to `data/query_response_cache.json` and is reloaded on restart.
+Cache hits return in < 5 ms instead of ~2000 ms. **The semantic cache is only checked on the hybrid path.** PageIndex queries are never served from cache — each one runs a fresh LLM call per document.
+The cache persists to `data/query_response_cache.json` and is reloaded on restart.

 ### Prompts